stix2you/ChatApp/README.md

 - Download repo from above URL and install in a directory.

-- In terminal windown within that directory:
+- In terminal window within that directory:

 - Set up Node to version 16.19.0